PaulskPt/MSFS2020_FSUIPC_GPRC_to_i75_RGB_LED_panel/README.md

 Disclamer:
 This project has been tested and working on pc´s running MS Windows 10 Pro or Windows 11 Pro.
 The script  ```Interstate75_GPRMC_64x32_matrix_code_v1.py``` has not yet fully been reviewed and cleaned of remains of what the script originally was.
 I did not want to wait with publishing my project as a repo on Github.
 The script has some 'remains' that are not used.
 I am working on that.

 Update 2022-07-25.
-The LED panel now shows stext as: "airplaine parked" (when groundspeed is zero) and "airplaine is taxying" (when groundspeed < 30 knots).
+The LED panel now shows texts as: "airplaine parked" (when groundspeed is zero) and "airplaine is taxying" (when groundspeed < 30 knots).
 See the images.